niravshah241/excalibur-sysgenx.github.io/index.md

 # SysGenX

-Excalibur-SysGenX is a Cross-Cutting Excalibur Project funded by [UKRI](https://ukri.org) and is a collaboration between researchers and developers at the following UK institutions: University of Cambridge, Imperial College London, University College London, University of Oxford.
+Excalibur-SysGenX is a Part 1B Excalibur Project funded by [UKRI](https://ukri.org) and is a collaboration between researchers and developers at the following UK institutions: University of Cambridge, Imperial College London, University College London, University of Oxford.